-You may change your Grand Teton or other multi-day climb dates, but only if space is available and when you are outside of the 60-day cancellation period noted above.
-The appropriate cancellation charges will apply when you are within 60 days of your scheduled climb, or if we do not have space on other dates within the same season to accommodate your change in plans.
+You may change your Grand Teton or other multi-day climb dates (within the current season), but only before June 1st, and only if space is available.
 If we are unable to schedule your trip within the same season, the appropriate cancellation fee will apply.
 Again, we strongly recommend trip insurance.
 Changes for all other activities can be made as long as space is available and a minimum of 24 hours notice is provided.

 When you arrive at our office you will be asked to complete a registration form that includes a medical questionnaire.
 The information on this form is only for use in the event of an accident or injury, so please do not withhold any information.
 Exum employees are not qualified to evaluate medical conditions.
 If you have any condition, illness or injury, or if you are taking any medication which might be of concern we strongly recommend that you obtain medical advice from a qualified physician prior to participation.